siwaar/Tennis_prediction/README.md

-# ATP Little Big Code Use Case
+# ATP Little Big Code Use Case :
-## Author : Siwar ABBES
+## Conduct a Data Science study on the ATP dataset to predict the winner of matches.
-## Purpose : Conduct a Data Science study on the ATP dataset to predict the winner of matches.
+Author : Siwar ABBES

 ## Setting :
 All information and parameters need to be specified in the config file : "config.yaml"